-1. The meaning and acceptance of the kingdom message, 9:51-10:42
+1. The kingdom and its message, 9:51-10:42

-vi] Importance of hearing the word of GodSynopsis
+vi] Hearing the word of GodSynopsis

 i] Context: See 9:51-56.
-The importance of hearing the word of God serves as the final episode in a series of six covering the topic the meaning and acceptance of the kingdom message.
-The fifth episode, the parable of the Good Samaritan, 10:25-37, exposes the lost state of those who think they can claim "eternal life" on the basis of their own self righteousness.
-The sixth episode, the story of Martha and Mary, revels that "eternal life" is possessed by listening and responding to the gospel.
+Hearing the word of God serves as the final episode in a series of six covering the topic The kingdom and its message.
+In this section, Luke tells us that the message of the kingdom concerns deliverance, not judgement, and that gaining this deliverance must take priority in our life.
+The fifth episode, the parable of the Good Samaritan, 10:25-37, exposed the lost state of those who think they can claim "eternal life" on the basis of their own self-righteousness.
+Now, the sixth and final episode, the story of Martha and Mary, revels that "eternal life" is found at the feet of Jesus - hearing and believing.

 Martha's complaint, v40:

-Jesus comment, v41-42:
+Jesus' comment, v41-42:

 "one thing is necessary.
 Mary has chosen what is better ....."

-This passage, which identifies "the one thing necessary", namely "listening to the word", Fitzmyer, perfectly offsets the parable of the Good Samaritan.
-The religious scholar asked by what means he could secure eternal standing before God; he asked how to "possess eternal life .. ?"
-Jesus points him to the law, but as with most religious Jews of the time, his highly refined moral reductionism had allowed him to live with the false belief that he was faithful to the law, thus maintaining his covenant standing and the appropriation of the promised Abrahamic blessings.
-Jesus, applying the prime function of the law to expose sin, properly explains what loving one's neighbor entails, thus removing from the scholar all claim to self-righteousness.
+All this is good advice, but Luke would have us read this incident with the parable of the Good Samaritan in mind.
+The religious scholar asked Jesus by what means he could "possess eternal life" - the reward of the righteous.
+Jesus points him to the Law, but as with most religious Jews of the time, his highly refined moral reductionism has allowed him to live with the false belief that he is faithful to the law, thus maintaining his covenant standing and the appropriation of the promised Abrahamic blessings.
+Jesus, by applying the prime function of the law to expose sin, explains love / mercy in all its perfection, thus removing from the scholar all claim to self-righteousness.
 Who can love like the Samaritan?
 Who can "go and do likewise?"
 So, the question remains, "what must I do to possess eternal life?"

 v] Exposition: A simple exposition of this passage may be found in the linked pew-level Sermon Notes.